engintron/engintron/README.md

 * [Rate and/or review Engintron in the cPanel Applications Directory](https://applications.cpanel.com/listings/view/Engintron-Nginx-on-cPanel)
 * [Donate & Support the development of Engintron](https://engintron.com/?donate)

-***
-# [NEW] Hire us on Fiverr!
-We have launched 3 new offerings on [Fiverr](https://www.fiverr.com/engintron/install-engintron-and-optimize-the-performance-of-your-cpanel-server) that range from a basic Engintron installation (and Apache optimization) to a fully optimized & secure cPanel setup for either existing on new servers.

-You can now hire us through Fiverr at: https://www.fiverr.com/engintron/install-engintron-and-optimize-the-performance-of-your-cpanel-server

-***

 ![Engintron WHM App](https://engintron.com/assets/screenshots/20180329_2048x1072_UPD_1.png?v=20180329)